ayaannn05/ayaannn05/README.md

 # Hey there! 👋

 ### Who am I?
-I'm a Ayaan, a developer from Mumbai who loves turning ideas into clean, functional code.
+I'm Ayaan, a developer from Mumbai who loves turning ideas into clean, functional code.
 I enjoy learning new technologies and building projects that solve real problems.

 ### What I'm currently working on
 I'm currently working on improving my skills in web development and contributing to open-source projects.